 In concert with my own WSET Diploma, which taught me the concrete concepts of distilling, I travelled all over The United States and Europe for over a decade gathering the practical skills of distilling.
 Learning about wet and dry cellars in Cognac helped me understand my own cellar better; seeing fermentation rests in Scotland illuminated a lot of character I had noticed in our own lacto-rest in whiskey production.

-Nicole Austin, of William Grant and Sons at their Tullamore Dew project, drew on her degree in Chemical Engineering.
+Nicole Austin, formerly of William Grant and Sons at their Tullamore Dew project, drew on her degree in Chemical Engineering.
 She then learned alongside Dave Pickerell, the former master distiller for Maker’s Mark in the United States.

 How do I get into the industry?